openlab-at-city-tech/openlab/wp-content/plugins/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.9.4 =
+* Security release: Fixes a vulnerability where group-member role sync could be manipulated by a malicous user.

 = 1.9.3 =
 * When a user leaves the group, remove them altogether from the group blog.